Luxor70/EmperorWars/README.md

 - Revamped combat system.
 Now units have specific roles.
 Combined arms are now strongly suggested.
 - Brand new tech tree with almost 200 techs to be researched.

+Work in Progress: unit graphics is still in development

 INSTALLATION GUIDE.
 Please follow these steps.